ALBERT EINSTEIN'S Unified Field Theory Gravitation Electromagnetic1929 Newspaper For Sale

 (Note: additional images are located below the description)

-Shown is an original & historic old newspaper, offered to enhance your collectible interest: THE NEW YORK TIMES, January 30, 1929.
+Offered is an original, historic, & collectible old newspaper: THE NEW YORK TIMES, January 30, 1929.

 * Albert Einstein's Unified field theory